Ghini/ghini.desktop/doc/installing.rst

 ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

-To install Ghini first requires that you install its dependencies that cannot be installed automatically.
-These include virtualenv, PyGTK and pip.
-Python and GTK+, you probably already have.
-As long as you have these packages installed then Ghini should be able to install the rest of its dependencies by itself.
+Ghini is maintained by very few people, who focus on enhancing its functional parts, more than on writing fancy installers.
+Instead of several native installers we offer a single cross-platform installation procedure.
+This has a few big advantages which you will learn to appreciate as we go.

+The installation is based on running a script.

+* The GNU/Linux script takes care of everything, from dependecies to installation for all users.
+* The Windows script needs you to first install a couple things.
+* On MacOSX we use the same script as on GNU/Linux.
+Since OSX has no default package manager, we install one and we use it before we start the script.

-.. note:: If you follow these installation steps, you will end with Ghini
-          running within a Python virtual environment, all Python dependencies installed locally, non conflicting with any other Python program you may have on your system.
+Following our installation procedure, you will end with Ghini running within a Python virtual environment, all Python dependencies installed locally, non conflicting with any other Python program you may have on your system.

+Dependencies that don't fit in a Python virtual environment are: Python, virtualenv, GTK+, and PyGTK.
+Their installation varies per platform.

-          if you later choose to remove Ghini, you simply remove the virtual environment, which is a directory, with all of its content.
+If you later choose to remove Ghini, you simply remove the virtual environment, which is a directory, with all of its content.

 Installing on GNU/Linux
 --------------------------